-Each year, all young people (regardless of their academic situation) should:
+Each year, all young people (regardless of their situation) should ideally:

-- Complete the annual "Conduct Career Exploration & Planning" Goal, which includes doing at least one career exploration activity, creating/updating a resume, and doing career development goal setting with their Coach.
-The career exploration activity should be tailored to their interests. - Complete at least one Career Development Experience each year.
-Ideally, young people have at least one meaningful career development experience during the school year and one during the summer.
-The selected experience should be in line with that young person's interests, developmental stage, academic situation, needs, and longer-term goals. - A career development experience can include participating in, for example: - o An on-site career program at Say YES - An external internship program (e.g., Summer Youth Employment Program) - A leadership/youth development program or community service experience - A workforce development program - An accredited vocational, sector-based program, or apprenticeship - o A civil service exam - o Part-time or full-time employment
+- □ Complete the annual "Conduct Career Exploration & Preparation" Goal, which includes doing at least one career exploration activity with their Coach and/or Career Specialist.
+The career exploration activity should be tailored to their interests and developmental stage.
+Some tools include Hats and Ladders, career assessments, etc. Why is it helpful for everyone to do career exploration.
+(See Fair Futures Program Manual Section 22) - □ Complete at least one Career Development Experience each year.
+Why?
+Career development experiences help young people build build self-esteem, confidence, soft skills, technical skills, their resume, and network of adult and peer supports ... and much more!
+(See Fair Futures Program Manual Section 22) - □ Ideally, young people have at least one meaningful career development experience during the summer.
+The selected experience should be in line with that young person's interests, developmental stage, academic situation, needs, and longer-term goals.

+A career development experience can include participating in, for example:

+- An on-site job readiness program/internship program (e.g. YA WORC)

+- An extracurricular

+- A workforce development program

+- An external internship program

+(e.g., Summer Youth Employment Program)

+- A leadership/youth development program or community service experience

+- An accredited vocational, sector-based program, or apprenticeship

+- $\circ \quad \ \ \mathsf{A \ civil \ service \ exam}$

+- o Part-time or full-time employment